-By now, everyone and their brother, uncle, stepmom, and great-grandfather knows the importance of having a website.
+By now, everyone knows the importance of their website.
 In a sense, it is to the modern business what a storefront was in the past: the way your prospective clients get a feel for your company.
-This is not revelatory news.
+This is not news.
 What is more interesting is the question, “How much should I invest in my website?”

 Before you ever begin to think about how much to spend on your website, ask yourself the question, “what role does my website play in the success of my business?”
 This is the primary question because it drives the return you’ll see on your investment.